 Peacekeeping and peacebuilding

-Australia has been actively involved in peace operations for over 70 years.
+Australia has been actively involved in peace operations for over 75 years.
 We have provided military and police personnel to 62 United Nations and other multilateral peace and security operations since 1947.
 We continue this tradition today, with Australian peacekeepers currently serving in the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA), UN Truce Supervision Organisation (UNTSO), and the UN Mission in South Sudan (UNMISS).
 Australian peacekeepers also serve in the Multinational Force and Observers (MFO).

 In our own neighbourhood, Australia has played a leading role in successful regional missions in Solomon Islands, Timor-Leste and Bougainville, Papua New Guinea.
 Australia was instrumental in the diplomacy that led to the Cambodian Peace Settlement.
 We made a major contribution to the UN Transitional Authority in Cambodia, including sending the first military contingent and providing the commander of the military component of the mission.
 Australia has also contributed to Commonwealth missions in Zimbabwe and Uganda and continues to deploy personnel to international stabilisation efforts in Afghanistan.

 Acknowledging the strain on the peacekeeping system, we pledged at the September 2015 Leaders' Summit on Peacekeeping to provide strategic air lift support for UN peacekeeping operations in crisis situations, where and whenever we can.
 We also pledged to build the capacity of UN troop contributing countries in our region and increase regional expertise on countering improvised explosive devices.

 Australia is the 11th largest financial contributor to the UN peacekeeping budget.

 Beyond keeping the peace